fridge-dev/blog/docs/_posts/2025-01-16-understandability-over-dry.md

 }
 ```

 The difference is subtle, but I think the latter style is way easier to understand the flow of code and to maintain over time.
 I have seen similar code where the logic of circuit breaking and retries is nuanced, and evolved iteratively over time.
-Having overly specific business logic in the data struct (or enum in this example) was confusing and required navigating to a different crate to view, and the concept of retryable was not re-used elsewhere.
+Having overly specific business logic in the data struct (or enum in this example) was confusing when reading the enum in isolation, and reading the RPC call required navigating to a different file to understand the error handling behavior.
+Worse yet, this error's definition of retryable/circuit-breaker was not re-used elsewhere.

 ### When to DRY?